BlitterStudio/amiberry/docs/README.md

 ## Getting Amiberry

-### DEB packages
+### Linux

-Amiberry is available as a DEB package for ARM32, ARM64(aarch64) and x86_64 Debian-based Linux platforms.
+Amiberry is available as a Flatpak, DEB and RPM package for ARM32, ARM64 (aarch64) and x86_64 Linux platforms.
 You can download the latest version from the [Releases](https://github.com/BlitterStudio/amiberry/releases) area.

-Then, assuming you have it in your current directory, you can install it with:
+A flatpak version is available on [Flathub](https://flathub.org/apps/com.blitterstudio.amiberry)

+For DEB packages:

       sudo apt update && sudo apt install ./amiberry_7.0.0_arm64.deb

+Or the RPM package:

+      sudo dnf install ./amiberry-7.0.0-1.x86_64.rpm

+Or just use the graphical front-end your distro provides (double clicking on the DEB/RPM package should do that)

-If you on Arch Linux you'll find Amiberry on the [AUR](https://aur.archlinux.org/packages/amiberry) or if you use an AUR helper like [yay](https://github.com/Jguer/yay), you can build and run:
+If you're on Arch Linux you'll find Amiberry on the [AUR](https://aur.archlinux.org/packages/amiberry) or if you use an AUR helper like [yay](https://github.com/Jguer/yay), you can build and run:

       yay -S amiberry

 ### macOS

 Amiberry is available as a DMG package for macOS.
 You can download the latest version from the [Releases](https://github.com/BlitterStudio/amiberry/releases) area.

 After installing it in your Applications folder, you'll need to open a console and run `xattr -rd com.apple.quarantine Amiberry.app`, to whitelist it and allow it to run.
+Alternatively, macOS might ask you about allowing it to run, and you'll have to manually do that (the exact steps differ from one macOS version to another).

 ### Distro package management

 Some distros (like RetroPie, DietPi, Pimiga and others) already include Amiberry either pre-installed, or through their package management systems.
 Please follow the methods provided in those distros for a smoother experience, and refer to their owners for support during this process.

-### Flatpak

-A flatpak version is available on [Flathub](https://flathub.org/apps/com.blitterstudio.amiberry)

 ## Compile from source